pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/metadata-requirements.md

 To be fully compatible with OpenMinTeD, you must

-* provide a metadata record for each publication with at least bibliographic information about it, in preference following the OpenAIRE or CORE guidelines
+* provide a metadata record for each publication with at least bibliographic information about it, in preference following the OpenAIRE guidelines
 * ensure that the publications are distributed under Open Access conditions
 * include in the metadata record of each publication a link to the licence document that describes the terms and conditions under which it is provided, and attach the licence document together with the publication
 * if you already have a PID for your publication \(preferably DOI\), make sure it is included in the metadata record \(cf. [identifier](/publications_identifier.md) for more information on identifier schemes\).